MahShaaban/IntegratingDataBioc/README.md

 ## Workshop goals and objectives

-The workshop aims to teach participants how to use R/Bioconductor packages to read in differential expression and binding peaks data, apply functions predictive analysis and explore its output.
-We hope that by providing a complete realistic example, participants would develop an understanding of the issues and the importance of integrating those two types of data.
-Ideally, participants would be able to adapt this knowledge and the workflow to apply this kind of analysis to their own datasets.
+The workshop aims to teach participants how to use R/Bioconductor packages to read in differential expression and binding peaks data, run a predictive analysis and explore its output.
+I hope that by providing a complete realistic example, participants would develop an understanding of the issues and the importance of integrating those two types of data.
+Ideally, participants would be able to adapt this code and the workflow to apply this kind of analysis to their own datasets.

 ## Learning goals

 - Learn to read differential expression and binding peaks data into the appropriate R objects
-- Learn to use Bioconductor annotation packages to extract the genomic coordinates to match peaks to genes
+- Learn to use Bioconductor packages to extract the genomic annotation
 - Learn to prepare the expression and binding data for `target` analysis
 - Understand the `target` output through the package visualization and testing tools